bio-miga/MiGA-Docker/miga-cli-projects/create-a-clade-project.md

 For this example, we are using closely related genomes \(expected ANI &gt;= 90%\), so we choose `clade`.

 It is not necessary to add a reference database to a clade project.
-The genomes submitted will be compared among themelves.
+The genomes submitted will be compared among themselves.

 Add your data set to the MiGA project.
 In doing this, turn off mytaxa scan, as in the command below.
 Here the -t flag specifies that the data being uploaded are genomes and the -i flag specifies that they are already assembled.